 - If, however, you intend to provide your merchants with an interface to move out money, or need to control the way this works, you are going to inherit the requirement to keep ALL transactions reconciled to the current available balance in each ProPay account.

 Okay, I’ve chosen to make reports myself and I need to get serious about them

-If you intend to support reporting on your own platform, and need to get every transaction’s details, then these are your sources of data:
+If you intend to support reporting on your own platform, (remember, Single-Sign-On might give your users a better experience and is certainly going to be easier for you to build) and need to get every transaction’s details, then these are your sources of data:

 - For plain-old credit card and eCheck transactions, you will want to keep track of the transactions that your own system initiates.
 You can reconcile those transactions against a daily completed transaction report that ProPay can send you.
 You absolutely need to understand the timing that ProPay has set up for you to “fund” transactions, and your own preference plays a role in funding.
 (You know when you facilitated a transaction, and you know when that transaction can fund.)

 - For Refunds, you simply need to track the transactions that you facilitate, and understand that the balance impact of a refund is immediately felt by each of your merchants.
 Refunds will show up on the daily completed transaction report and you can reconcile those against what you need to be tracking.

 - For chargebacks and ACH rejects, you should consider signing up to receive a ProPay web hook.
 These hooks can be reconciled against a daily chargeback report that you can sign up to receive.